Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Key Features

-• Avoid chemical filters like oxybenzone, which may trigger redness.
+- Avoid chemical filters, such as oxybenzone, which may cause redness.

 Dry Skin